Goal: Determine the directional derivative of a function of two variables

 Definition

-Suppose z = f(x.y) is a function of two variables with a domai D. Let (a, b) ϵ D and define u = cos(θ)i + sin (θ)j.
+Suppose z = f(x.y) is a function of two variables with a domain D. Let (a, b) ϵ D and define u = cos(θ)i + sin (θ)j.
 Then the directional derivative in the direction of u is given by:

 provided that the limit exists.